Blackie Lawless: W.A.S.P.

 Lawless cites influences which include AC/DC, Black Sabbath, the Beatles, Kiss, and Alice Cooper.

 Lawless's stage theatrics are heavily influenced by Alice Cooper and Kiss, often imitating Gene Simmons and/or Paul Stanley during performances.

 In the mid-1980s, W.A.S.P. faced controversy as Lawless spoke out in defense of heavy metal music against the Parents Music Resource Center after the band faced intense scrutiny for their single "Animal (F**k Like a Beast)".

 Despite this, the band achieved their greatest success from 1985 to 1988, with several hit singles including "L.O.V.E.
 Machine", "I Wanna Be Somebody", and "Wild Child".
 In November 2022, Lawless admitted during a Q&A session that he and the band use backing tracks in their live performances.

+Responding to criticism from the Parents Music Resource Center, Lawless said in 1986: "I'm still looking around, trying to figure out what their whole point was.
+They made a big noise and then all of a sudden went away," adding, "if I don't stick to my guns, then I may as well go too."
+He said the band had dropped earlier stage theatrics such as simulated torture, noting fan pushback: "We've done a whole North American tour without them and our fans are pissed off.
+But we don't care."

+Writing in Circus at the end of 1986, Daina Darzin noted that Lawless had taken over on guitar following the departure of longtime guitarist Randy Piper, with Johnny Rod joining in time to record Inside the Electric Circus, released that October.
+Darzin described the album as refining the sound developed on 1985's The Last Command, with the band "slightly mellowed and matured" after weathering criticism from the PMRC and toning down its shock-rock stage show.

 In a 1989 interview with Erica Ehm, Blackie Lawless stated that he had been shot at twice due to band-related circumstances.
 This, with the combination of excessive death threats, resulted in the FBI "living with him" for a month.
 During the same interview, Blackie had stated that at one point he wanted to be a senator.

+In a 1989 letter to press ahead of The Headless Children, Lawless described a deliberate shift toward socially conscious songwriting: "In the two years we spent making this record, a lot of things that I had been thinking about for a long time started surfacing inside of me.
+Such as my feelings on drug abuse, nuclear war and other political issues."

+Reviewing The Crimson Idol in 1993, Foundations called Lawless "a damned fine songwriter" and one of "the last survivors of the now-dead Eighties metal scene," describing the album as "without a doubt Lawless' best work in years."